Bibliography and Databanks

 INCRA – Instituto Nacional de Colonização e Reforma Agrária (National Institute for Colonization and Agrarian Reform): The INCRA, with seat in Brasilia (Federal District), is a Brazilian autonomous regulatory agency, responsible for land reforms and agrarian administration.
 Its objective is to implement models compatible with the potentialities and biomes of each region of the country and to foster the spatial integration of projects.
 Another important task is the implementation of the existing environmental guidelines, the recovery of the infrastructure and the sustainable development of the more than eight thousand settlements in the country.

-IPEA – Institutio de Pesquisa Econômica Aplicada (Institute for Applied Economic Research): The IPEA is a Brazilian government-led research organization dedicated to generation of macroeconomical, sectorial and thematic studies in order to base government planning and policy making.
+IPEA – Institutio de Pesquisa Econômica Aplicada (Institute for Applied Economic Research): The IPEA is a Brazilian government-led research organization, just as IBGE, dedicated to generation of macroeconomical, sectorial and thematic studies in order to base government planning and policy making.
 It was founded in 1964 and provides ample information about Brazil´s macroeconomic state.
 Connected to the IPEA is the IPEADatabank with access to macroeconomic, regional and social data.
 It is the largest databank in Brazil.
 See Literature Brazil.

 Glossary